Is instability near a black hole key for "thermalization'' of its horizon?: Conclusions

-We now conclude with the statement that we here identified the underlying physical theory (ETH in this case) which can explain the thermalization of horizon within the $xp$ Hamiltonian model.
+We now conclude with the statement that we here, within the $xp$ Hamiltonian model, found a possible direction to build the underlying physical theory which can explain the thermalization of horizon.
 This is the first attempt, so far as we know, to explain such phenomenon within in a concrete theoretical background.
 Moreover, we showed that this model is very effective in explaining various important information about the BH evaporation in a unified way.
 Hope this present findings will help to understand this paradigm more in future.

-5mm {\it Acknowledgements}: {\sc This work is dedicated to those who are helping us to fight against COVID-19 across the globe.}
+5mm {\bf Acknowledgements}: {\sc This work is dedicated to those who are helping us to fight against COVID-19 across the globe.}

-The author thanks Surojit Dalui, Sumit Dey and Partha Nandy for helpful suggestions and comments during the progress of the work.
+The author thanks Surojit Dalui, Sumit Dey and Partha Nandi for helpful suggestions and comments during the progress of the work.
+This work is inspired by the works of Prof. T. Padmanabhan and, I dedicate this paper to his memory.